Search for blogs

 Go off-the-beaten-track to The Catlins, New Zealand for a wild and rugged Kiwi experience.

-Located in the bottom left-hand corner of the South Island, The Catlins is often sidestepped by travellers seeking the more well-known areas of Dunedin and Te Anau.
+Located in the south-east of New Zealands South Island, The Catlins is often sidestepped by travellers seeking the more well-known areas of Dunedin and Te Anau.
 But this remote and beautiful stretch of coastline is home to an abundance of marine life such as sea lions, penguins, seals and dolphins.
 And it also boasts significant geological landmarks, like the Curio Bay Petrified Forest.
 The area is more than just a nature reserve, though, it's known for its wild coastline where surfers come to ride the waves.

 The Catlins is also known as a region of spectacular waterfalls.

-- Visit Curio Bay to see its petrified forest and wildlife attractions.
-Over 160 million years old the fossils can be seen at low tide and are a truly spectacular phenomenon.
+Visit Curio Bay to see its petrified forest and wildlife attractions.
+Over 160 million years old the fossils can be seen at low tide and are are a truly spectacular phenomenon.

 It’s outstanding natural beauty and abundance of native wildlife make this a truly spectacular place to visit.
 You’ll experience the best of New Zealand's flora and fauna and have the chance to see landmarks of both historical and geological significance.